Tag Archive for: art

 Join us for a free, community open-mic night.
 We welcome poets, musicians, comedians, actors, and more.
 Performers are invited to participate with spoken word, comedy skits, short stories, songs, music, and so on.
 Each participant will get up to 5 minutes on the stage.
 Come perform, or just watch!
 We will have a cash bar and snacks available for purchase.

-This event is for guests ages 18+, due to the potential of sensitive topics, and the uncontrolled nature of subject material.
+This event is suggested for guests ages 16+, due to the potential of sensitive topics, and the uncontrolled nature of subject material.
+However this is at the discretion of the parent.
 Nudity is prohibited.

 We encourage guests to join us for the Creative Writing Workshop, scheduled beforehand on April 2nd.
 Learn more HERE.